silvamfilipe/http-message/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/silvamfilipe/http-message.svg?style=flat-square)](https://packagist.org/packages/silvamfilipe/http-message)

 PSR Http Message compliant package.
-The goal is to have an HTTP message abstraction that can bused to implement a request/response strategy application.
+The goal is to have an HTTP message abstraction that can be used to implement a request/response strategy application.

 This package is compliant with PSR-2 code standards and PSR-4 autoload standards.
 It also applies the [semantic version 2.0.0](http://semver.org) specification.